MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - Public internet traffic should be disabled on RDP and SSH ports across all applicable NSGs.

   - Prioritize the use of the Azure CNI network plugin and consider Kubenet for scenarios with a limited range of available IP addresses to fit the application within a constrained address space.
     - AKS supports the use of both Azure CNI and Kubenet.
-It is selected at deployment time.
+This networking choice is selected at deployment time.
     - The Azure CNI network plugin is a more robust and scalable network plugin, and is recommended for most scenarios.
     - Kubenet is a more lightweight network plugin, and is recommended for scenarios with a limited range of available IP addresses.
     - See [Azure CNI](/azure/aks/concepts-network#azure-cni-advanced-networking) for more details.